bertez/corpora/README.md

 ## License

-The default license is Public Domain if not specified otherwise in the source.
+The default license is Public Domain unless specified otherwise in the source.

 ## Collaborate